aqlaboratory/openfold-3/docs/source/precomputed_msa_explanation.md

 For inference, preparsing MSAs into `npz` files can be useful when running large batch jobs on highly redundant datasets, for example when screening one or a few target protein against a library of small molecule ligands or antibodies.

-MSAs can be preparsed using the [preparse_alignments_af3.py](../../scripts/data_preprocessing/preparse_alignments_af3.py) script given that they are provided in the format outlined in the [Precomputed MSA How-To Guide](precomputed_msa_how_to.md#11-general-msa-file-format).
+MSAs can be preparsed using the [preparse_alignments_of3.py](../../scripts/data_preprocessing/preparse_alignments_of3.py) script given that they are provided in the format outlined in the {ref}`Precomputed MSA How-To Guide <5-modifying-msa-settings-for-custom-precomputed-msas>`.
 The resulting `npz` files will contain a dictionary mapping file names to pre-parsed [`MsaArray`](../../openfold3/core/data/primitives/sequence/msa.py#L23) objects, which store the MSAs in a numpy array format, alongside its deletion matrix and metadata required for online pairing and can be used directly by the inference data pipeline.

 ```
 {